coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards.

-- **#OBFUSCATETRAININGDATA** (development-time datascience).
+- **#<a name="OBFUSCATETRAININGDATA">OBFUSCATETRAININGDATA</a>** (development-time data science).
 Obfuscate training data: attain a degree of obfuscation of sensitive data where possible.
 When this is done for personal data, it is referred to as _differential privacy_.

   Examples of approaches are: